traum-ferienwohnungen/docker-wkhtmltopdf-aas/README.md

 - don't reeinvent the wheel, use libraries
 - start testing early, keep 100% code coverage
 - keep it simple stupid (kiss), few files, few sloc, no stuff
-- high performance via non blocking asynchronous code
+- high performance via non blocking functional asynchronous code

 ## Contributing

 Issues, pull requests and questions are welcome.<br>
-The development of the container takes place on [Github](https://github.com/Traum-Ferienwohnungen/docker-wkhtmltopdf-aas/issues).<br>If you have a question or a bug report to file, you can report as a github issue.
+The development of the container takes place on [Github](https://github.com/Traum-Ferienwohnungen/docker-wkhtmltopdf-aas/issues).<br>If you have a question or a bug report to file, you can report as a Github issue.

 ### Pull Requests